pendulum-chain/spacewalk/clients/stellar-relay/README.md

 A rust implementation of the [js-stellar-node-connector](https://github.com/stellarbeat/js-stellar-node-connector).

+The Stellar Relay acts as a mediator between the user(you) and the Stellar Node.

 ## Usage
 ### Provide the `NodeInfo` and `ConnConfig`
  The `NodeInfo` contains the information of the Stellar Node to connect to.
+Except the address and the port.
 ```rust
 pub struct NodeInfo {
     pub ledger_version: u32,